HerrNamenlos123/JTAG_Interface/README.md

     </tbody>
 </table>

-The module `jtag_interface` is the base module, but since it is not so easy to work with, the `jtag_interface3`, `jtag_interface7`, `jtag_interface15` and `jtag_interface31` are available to make it easier.
-The number indicates the number of registers.
-If you are wondering, these numbers were chosen because the are the most memory efficient for a given case.
+The module `jtag_interface` is the base module, but since it is not so easy to work with, there are versions with 3, 7, 15 and 31 I/O registers.
+If you are wondering, these numbers were chosen because the are the most memory efficient for a given case, any other number wastes address space.

 Such a module only needs a clock (120 MHz `wCLK120`).
 Input registers on the left can be read from and output registers on the right can be written to.
 For any more information take a look at the example `simple`.